 Condensed Matter Theory

-This research programme studies collective effects in quantum and classical many-body systems.
+This group’s research effort focuses on collective effects in quantum and classical many-body systems.
 Individual research lines in this area are interwoven in many ways.

 The use of integrability has played a major role in the past, and will do so in the future.
-Increasingly it is used in combination with other methods in order to make predictions that are experimentally accessible (work on quantum magnets and on the D=1 Bose gas, the latter in collaboration with the quantum gases group of the WZI).
-On this subject a proposal for a joint research program with the KdV institute for mathematics is in preparation.
+Increasingly it is used in combination with other methods in order to make predictions that are experimentally accessible (examples including quantum magnets, quantum optical systems and the one-dimensional Bose gas).
+Our main focus has shifted from equilibrium properties to far-from-equilibrium dynamics, for example following adiabatic dynamics, quantum quenches and periodic (Floquet) drives.

 prof. dr. J.S.
 (Jean-Sébastien) Caux

 Dr P.R.
 (Philippe) Corboz

 dr. J. (Jasper) van Wezel